lu-ci/apex-sigma-core/docs/information/commands.md

 ### FUN
 Commands | Description | Example
 ----------|-------------|--------
+`>>award` `>>pay` | Awards a chosen amount of Kud from the vault to a targeted person.
+The amount of Kud needs to go first, followed by the target.
+Only server managers can award Kud from the vault.
+Anybody can contribute to the vault with the givetovault command. | `>>award 500 @person`
 `>>bash` | If you are old enough to know what IRC is or remember how it looked like, then you will appreciate the quotes that the bash command produces. | `>>bash`
 `>>cat` | Outputs a random cat image.
 Furry felines like it when their owners observe them. | `>>cat` `>>catfact` | Outputs a random fact about your lovely furry assh~ Eerrrr...
 I mean, companion! | `>>catfact`